xbanana29/xbanana29/README.md

 > CEO by day · Sysadmin by night · Developer when the business needs it

 I run **[CV Rejeki Amerta Jaya](https://rejekiamerta.com)** — a small business based in Banyumas.
-My IT background means I build the tools my own business actually uses: receipt printers, attendance utilities, and whatever else saves us time.
+My IT background means I build the tools my own business actually uses and whatever else saves us time.

 I studied Information Technology at **Universitas Atma Jaya Yogyakarta**, did an internship at **PT.
 Merkha Teknologi Indonesia**, and haven't stopped building since.